mauritssilvis/challenges/java/basic_java_project_cli/README.md

 #### 2.1.3 invalid flag

-When working with Java, you may encounter errors of the following form:
+When working with Java, you may encounter an error of the following form:

 ```text
 error: invalid flag: Main.class